barrysteyn/node-scrypt/Readme.md

 #Scrypt For NodeJS
-node-scrypt is a native node C++ wrapper for Colin Percival's scrypt encryption utility.
-It is designed to be fully asynchronous (in fact, there is no synchronous mode) due to the time input of scrypt.
+node-scrypt is a native node C++ wrapper for Colin Percival's scrypt [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) utility.
+It is fully asynchronous (in fact, there is no synchronous mode due to the time input of scrypt which would block the event loop).

-This is an implementation of the cryptographic *"atomics"*.
+This library wraps scrypt's atomic key derivation operations.
 In other words, this library does not implement an authentication scheme, it merely implements the atomics that are necessary for it.

 ##What Is It?
 Scrypt is an advanced crypto library used for [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) for user authentication (i.e. password authenticator).
 More information can be found: